artsy/README/playbooks/kubernetes.md

 __Example: get all pods in the staging cluster__

 First run `kubectl config use-context staging`.
 Then run `kubectl get pods` to see all pods running in the staging cluster's default namespace.
-Use the `--namespace=kube-system` flag to get all pods in the `kube-system` namespace and the `--all-namesapces` flag to get all pods running in the cluster in all namesapces.
+Use the `--namespace=kube-system` flag to get all pods in the `kube-system` namespace and the `--all-namespaces` flag to get all pods running in the cluster in all namespaces.

 You can get resources in Yaml or Json, edit, update and delete resources with Kubectl.
 More examples can be found [here](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)